diegocabello/sculblog/README.md

 3. Go to a directory you can put temp install files (eg. `cd ~/Downloads`)
 4. Run `git clone https://github.com/diegocabello/sculblog.git` to clone the repo
     - Later the repo will also hosted on sculblog.org
-5. Run `source setup.sh` in the temp install directory to install remaining dependancies
+5. Run `sudo source setup.sh` in the temp install directory to install remaining dependancies
     - PHP, sqlite3, python3
     - Your server choice (apache, nginx) will be automatically detected and required files will be extracted to there
     - Temp installation files can be removed after successful installation